mifi/lossless-cut/README.md

 # LosslessCut 🎥 [![Travis](https://img.shields.io/travis/mifi/lossless-cut.svg)]()
 Simple, cross platform video editor for lossless trimming / cutting of videos.
 Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. Lets you quickly extract the good parts from your videos.
 It doesn't do any decoding / encoding and is therefore extremely fast and has no quality loss.
 Also allows for taking JPEG snapshots of the video at the selected time.
 This app uses the awesome ffmpeg🙏 for doing the grunt work. ffmpeg is not included and must be installed separately.
+Also supports lossless cutting in the most common audio formats.

 ![Demo](demo.gif)